index

 You can't have a Dane just because it looks "cool"!

-You have to have room in your home, heart and daily schedule.
+You have to have room in your home, in your heart and in your daily schedule.
 You have to be prepared for and capable of the responsibilities of a new and demanding family member and a friend.
 If you are, a Dane can be a great source of happiness in your life.

 Home